-The Best Online CD Rates vs Regular Savings Rates
+The Best Online CD Rates - In This Guide

 I have combed through some of the best banks and examined their CD products to bring you our top 5 providers that should certainly be able to pique your interest and meet your needs.
 I've comprised detailed reviews on each provider but you can view a summary of their offerings below.

 - APY: 1.25-1.50%

 - Req.
 Balance: $2,000